MFS4711/Restaurant-Web-App/README.md

 # Purpose of Project

-The Restaurant Web App is designed to streamline the management of reservations, menu items, and customer orders for a restaurant.
-It aims to enhance the dining experience for customers by providing an intuitive platform for booking tables and placing orders, while simplifying restaurant operations for staff and administrators.
+The Restaurant Web App is designed to streamline the management of reservations, menu items, and restaurant operations.
+It aims to enhance the dining experience for customers by providing an intuitive platform for booking tables, while simplifying restaurant tasks for staff and administrators.
 The app is built to improve efficiency, reduce errors, and foster better communication between customers, staff, and management, ultimately creating a smoother, more enjoyable restaurant experience.

 The primary users of the Restaurant Web App are customers, staff, and restaurant administrators.
-Customers use the platform to easily manage their reservations, browse menu items, place orders, and track their order status.
-Staff members interact with the app to manage and update reservations, track orders, and ensure that menu items are available.
-Administrators and managers utilize the app to oversee operations, manage user accounts, and analyze restaurant performance.
+Customers use the platform to easily manage their reservations, browse menu items, and track their reservation status.
+Staff members interact with the app to manage and update reservations, ensure menu items are available, and assist with operational tasks.
+Administrators and managers utilise the app to oversee operations and analyse restaurant performance.
 Each group is provided with tailored functionality based on their role to ensure smooth and efficient restaurant operations.

 <!-- Paragraph may change based on functionality achieved at the end -->